-We have been breeders of Bichon Frise dogs for the past twenty years.
+We have been breeders of Bichon Frise dogs for the past twenty-five years.
 We have bred numerous champions and currently have several dogs out of our breeding in the show ring.

-Jim is a retired probation officer for Sacramento County and until my retirement, was the principal caregiver when puppies arrive.
-He also teaches voice and is the director of the James Mitchell Chorale which is well-known in Northern California and has made several European tours.
-Jim was the former president of the Bichon Frise Club of Northern California for six years and now serves on the Board of Directors.
 Kay is retired as Data Manager for the cardiac surgeons at Mercy General Hospital and is now working at home as a transcriber for Regional Cardiology Associates, and is the former secretary of the Bichon Frise Club of Northern California, and is now serving on the Board of Directors.
-Both have been members of the Bichon Frise Club of America since 1995 and are also members of the Sacramento Council of Dog Clubs.
+She has been a member of the Bichon Frise Club of America since 1995 and also a member of the Sacramento Council of Dog Clubs.
 In 2006 our daughter, Kathy Smith, joined us in our dog business.
 She first started helping with grooming our client dogs, and then got her first puppies which were shown in conformation to their championship.

 Our first Bichon, “Snuggles”, was a gift to me from my boss.
 She totally changed our lives.
 We had never been “breeders”, nor had we shown dogs that we had owned previously.
 Fortunately for us, we met a Bichon breeder by the name of Virginia Boswell.
 She took us to our first match and then gradually introduced us to the art of showing dogs.
 We bred Snuggles and kept our first puppy, Sugar, who was a beautiful little bitch.
 However, we spoiled her so badly by constantly picking her up and holding her like a baby that our handler sent her back to us after two weeks and said to just “breed her”.